Channing Tatum candidate himself for the role that four years ago was played by Taylor Kitsch. And the former Gambit said what he thinks.

-During a press conference for White House Down last year, Channing Tatum expressed the desire to play Gambit, the character that 4 years ago, in the movie X-Men Origins: Wolverine was payed by Friday Night Lights star Taylor Kitsch.
+During a press conference for White House Down last year, Channing Tatum expressed the desire to play Gambit, the character that 4 years ago, in the movie X-Men Origins: Wolverine was plaided by Friday Night Lights star Taylor Kitsch.

-Even if Kitsch still appears in the role, and fully capable to do it again, according to Empire “X-Men” producer Lauren Shuler Donner recently said that Tatum is really charming and that she’s “dying” to do a Gambit movie with him.
+Even if Kitsch still appears in the role, and is fully capable to do it again, according to Empire “X-Men” producer Lauren Shuler Donner recently said that Tatum is really charming and that she’s “dying” to do a Gambit movie with him.
 She just needs to convince the studio.

 The Chicago Post spoke with Kitsch over the phone last Friday.
 He was promoting Lone Survivor Foundation’s Concert for a Cause that will be on February 20 at the House of Blue in Chicago.